Double-decker bus: India

+As of end 2023, BEST has 49 of these vehicles in its fleet in Mumbai.

+Pakistan

+Certain cities of Pakistan including Karachi and Peshawar had double-deckers in operation from the 1950s until the late 1970s.
+In Lahore these were Leyland buses operated by the Lahore Omnibus Service.
+In November 2015, double-deckers were reintroduced to Pakistan but only in the form of a sightseeing service for tourists, operated by Tourism Development Corporation of the Punjab (TDCP), under the name Sightseeing Lahore.
+The vehicles were imported from China.
+TDCP started a sightseeing tour in Islamabad and Rawalpindi in 2020 using the same double-decker vehicles.

 Sri Lanka

 In the 1950s, double-decker buses of the South Western Bus Company plied on the Galle Road in Colombo, Sri Lanka.
 These were taken over by the Ceylon Transport Board (CTB) when all bus services were nationalised in 1958.
 Beginning around 1959, large numbers of second-hand double-decker buses of the RT, RTL and RTW classes were imported by the CTB from London Transport, and ran in their original red livery with the oval CTB logo painted on the sides.
 These buses were phased out beginning in the mid-1970s, and none remain in service.
 Later, around 1985, 40 ex-London Routemaster entered service.
 One Routemaster bus is run by the Sirasa TV and radio station.

 Today's buses in Sri Lanka include AEC Routemaster (Currently phased out in order to make way for Volvo B9TL/East Lancs Nordic and incoming First Western Dennis Trident 2/Plaxton President - 2001/02), MCW Metrobus (including 12m parts), Leyland Atlantean, and Dennis Trident 2 (1999/2000), plus some of the Volvo B7TL/East Lancs Vyking and Volvo B9TL/East Lancs Nordic buses.